coffeegremlin/Dim-Wood-Adventure/README.md

 * Add new GUI to look more coherent
 * Change sprites to custom made
 * Add sound effects upon actions
+* Add win animations and more items
+* Add more story branches